For many outside the British Isles, the English language can be a tad difficult to grasp.

 Yank (or Yankee) is a popular term for an American, and in the Cockney Rhyming Slang of East London its ‘septic tank’.

-I hope you enjoyed this post and learned some cool new slang.
+I hope you enjoyed this post and learned some cool new British slang words 2021.
 Let me know what you thought in the comments!